SynaptomeMapping/SynaptomeExplorerV2/README.md

 * numpy
 * matplotlib

-For further description and how to use instructions, please refer to homology_viewer.pdf
+For further description and how to use instructions, please refer to the [Homology Viewer manual](HomologyViewer/homology_viewer.pdf)